This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?

 Italy repealed its thin cap regime as from tax year 2008.
 Italy applies an interest limitation regime whereby, in each tax year, companies can deduct interest expenses up to the amount of their interest income.
-The excess can be deducted for an amount equal to 30% of EBITDA of the relevant year.
+The excess can be deducted for an amount equal to 30% of EBITDA of the relevant year as computed according to income tax provisions.
 The excess 30% EBITDA as well as the interest expenses non-deductible in a given tax year can be carried forward and used or deducted in following tax years.

 Is there a general anti-avoidance rule (GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
 Eg is the enforcement of the GAAR commonly litigated, is it raised by tax authorities in negotiations only etc?